Arjun8242/microservices-chat-app/README.md

 </div>

 This is a full-stack chat application built with a microservices architecture for the backend and Next.js for the frontend.
 It features real-time chat, user authentication, email verification, and file sharing capabilities.
+[I have attached screenshots in the public folder, not able to deploy on AWS because credit card declined ;) ......]

 ## Features ✨